s2005/zsh-history/src/zsh-history-volume/README.md

 - `ghcr.io/devcontainers/features/common-utils`: For Zsh and Oh My Zsh installation

 The `remoteUser` should have Zsh installed and configured as their default shell.

+## How the Volume Name Works

+The volume name is generated using the pattern `zsh-history-${devcontainerId}`, which ensures:
+- Each container gets its own unique history storage
+- History persists between container rebuilds
+- No conflicts between different dev containers

 ---